annisadanish/phishscope-detector/README.md

 # PhishScope
-A phishing URL risk analyzer with machine learning and transparent security rules.

-# PhishScope

 PhishScope is a beginner-friendly phishing URL risk analyzer built with Python, Streamlit, and machine learning.
 It examines the text of a URL without opening the website, making the analysis safer for educational use.